Click Here to go to our WELCOME section that reviews the structure of our web site.

 Clubhouse 2 (Liberty Commons Clubhouse /LC) houses a day spa; our Performing Arts Center (theatre); a Catering Room for special events; and the Club Room, a large room used for meetings, exercise classes, etc. Our closed circuit television station (ACTV) is also housed there as well as our resident-run library.
 The Treasure Chest Furniture Store (managed by residents) is there, too, and Physical Therapy is on the same floor (terrace level).
 Pastoral Ministries, Philanthropy and Resident Life managers have offices, in this clubhouse.
 Signatures Restaurant is on the second floor.

-Clubhouse 3 (Keystone Clubhouse /KC) is home to our pharmacy/general store; the Multipurpose Room (a large meeting/ballroom sometimes appreviated as MPR or KCMPR); the resident-managed Treasure Chest; and two restaurants, the Garden Room and the Pub.
+Clubhouse 3 (Keystone Clubhouse /KC) is home to our pharmacy/general store; the Multipurpose Room (a large meeting/ballroom sometimes abbreviated as MPR or KCMPR); the resident-managed Treasure Chest; and two restaurants, the Garden Room and the Pub.
 There is a link to our Chapel from Keystone, and you can also reach it by a more complicated route through the second neighborhood.
+There is also a satellite fitness center in Maple Terrace (MT 111).

 In each clubhouse you will find: